 How better to predict (political) application of emerging (social media) tech?
 Ask:

-IRA's 2016 tactics now used by domestic groups, notably GOP =censorship through noise on an epic scale, practised by a sitting President on a domestic population.
+IRA's 2016 tactics now mainstreamed by domestic groups, notably GOP =censorship through noise on an epic scale, practised by a sitting President on a domestic population.
+IRA probably nowhere near as dangerous as Trump & Fox News himself - Russians can get a hashtag trending and may convince a few people, but Trump can get people to poison themselves with bleach with a single press conference.

-Attacks on independent journalists part of the package:
+Attacks on independent journalists integral part of the domestic disinfo package:

 Immune system over-response:

-A domestic disinformation war must take a terrible toll on individuals, as well as society.
+A domestic disinformation war also takes terrible toll on individuals:

 What does it mean when a society can be so easily manipulated and turned against itself?
 Blaming Russians diverts responsibility: Trump and Fox News do more damage to US society and truth in general than any Russian, but are they not themselves symptoms as well as a perpetuating cause of a greater underlying problem?